 Dump cakes are very similar to cobblers.
 They have a thick, sweet filling on the bottom and a crumbly cake topping.
 Dump cakes get their name because you dump all the ingredients into a pan and bake.
 There is no measuring, no mixing, and no complicated cake making techniques to worry about.
 Everyone can make a dump cake, even the most novice chefs!
 And once you know how to make a dump cake, you’ll want to make them all the time.

 The best part is that dump cakes actually taste really good.
 They are rich and sweet and can be made in hundreds of different ways.
 There are so many different types of dump cakes you can try that you will surely find one that you love.
-Chocolate cherry dump cake is one of my favorites, but we will talk a little more about that later…
+Chocolate Cherry Dump Cake and Pineapple Upside Down Dump Cake are two of my favorites, but we will talk a little more about that later…

 What is a Dump Cake Made Of?